 Who can affix the CE mark?

-In many cases, the producer/manufacturer can self-certify compliance without the involvement of an external body.
+In most cases, the producer / manufacturer can self-certify compliance without the involvement of an external body.
 It must implement the requirements that apply to its products.
 It is subject to inspection and enforcement of its obligations by the authorities.
 A breach of obligations, such as improper certification, is usually an offence and is subject to enforcement by the authorities.

 In the case of some types of goods, an independent product conformity assessment is required.
 The rules for the type of goods concerned will specify the requirement.
 The conformity assessment body is approved by the EU state and notified to the EU Commission.
 It may be a public authority such as the NSAI in Ireland, or it may be an accredited private body.